alexandre-barroso/tina/README.md

 ## Citation

-> BARROSO, A. M. (2026). *TINA: A Hybrid Model of Brazilian Portuguese Pronunciation Structure*.
+> [OMITTED FOR PEER REVIEW] (2026). *TINA: A Hybrid Model of Brazilian Portuguese Pronunciation Structure*.
 Manuscript.

 ---

 ## Data accessibility

 The corpora and files needed for methodological reconstruction are available in this repository.
-Repository DOI: https://doi.org/10.5281/zenodo.19490857.
+Repository DOI: [OMITTED FOR PEER REVIEW]

 ---